engineyard/ey-docs/pages/account-collaboration.md

 #### Add new users

 Enter the email address of the new user you would like to add to the current account, and click Add User.
-This sends an email invition to that account with a link to accept the invite.
-After the recipient accepts the invitation, they appear on the list of members of this account and their dashboard shows all the environments from this account.
+This sends an email invitation to that account with a link to accept the invitation.
+After the recipient accepts the invitation, they appear on the list of members of this account and their Dashboard shows all the environments from this account.

 <img src="/images/collaboration/collab-invite.jpg" alt="Invite Collaboration User" width="700" />